Sign Up

 The Platinum Card® from American Express

-As stated above, travel credit cards generally come with far higher annual fees.
+As stated above, travel credit cards generally have far higher annual fees.
 But, in return, cardholders receive tremendous travel perks.
 At /year, the Platinum Card’s annual fees are certainly high.
 However, if you plan on traveling extensively, you can more than recoup these fees via associated card benefits.
-Plus, there is a major benefit for active duty members – American Express waives the annual fee on the Platinum Card for active duty servicemembers and military spouses.

 In particular, the Platinum Card offers huge bonuses – If planned properly, this bonus alone can pay for an international trip, more than justifying the high annual fee.
-Additionally, this card provides annual savings on travel-related expenses, including Uber, airline fees, and Global Entry or TSA Precheck programs.
+Additionally, the Platinum Card provides annual savings through a wide range of statement credits — including for hotels, airlines, Uber, digital entertainment, CLEAR Plus, Resy dining, Walmart+, Saks, lululemon, and more (enrollment required; terms apply).

 Major Benefits

 For frequent travelers, the most significant benefit to the Platinum Card is the airport lounge access it provides.
-Cardholders can access over 1,300 lounges spanning 140 countries, to include the high-end Centurion lounges.
+Cardholders can access 1,550+ lounges in 140+ countries through the Global Lounge Collection, including Centurion Lounges, Priority Pass, and Delta Sky Clubs (limited to 10 visits/year starting Feb.
+1, 2025 unless $75,000 annual spend is met).

 Learn more about The Platinum Card® from American Express